Home · Blog

 What Gravity is for

-Here's the specific use case:
+The specific use case:

-You have a thought—any thought.
+You have a thought.
+Any thought.
 A todo.
 An idea.
 A quote.
 A reminder.
 A fragment you don't want to forget.
 You capture it immediately, with zero decisions about where it goes or how to categorize it, and move on with your day.
 The thought is out of your head and somewhere persistent.

 These are genuine limitations.
-If your work requires these capabilities, Gravity isn't just suboptimal—it's wrong for you.
+If your work requires these capabilities, Gravity isn't just suboptimal.
+It's wrong for you.

 But notice that all these use cases have something in common: they're not really about capturing thoughts.
 They're about organizing information, managing complexity, or producing artifacts.